Unless otherwise noted, all illustrations and text are copyright 1997, E W Wall.

 The bridge is located in downtown Jacksonville, about a half-mile south of Jacksonville Terminal.
 It is situated where the St. Johns River turns sharply from northward flow to eastward to begin its short run through the downtown area.
 The bridge crosses about half-way through the turn.
 The channel of the river lies against the northern bank at this point.
 The St. Elmo Acosta bridge was just downstream from the railroad bridge.
 Jacksonville is only about 20 miles inland, and the river consequently has tides, which must be accounted for in bridge design.

-The northern approaches of the two bridges (illustrated below and at right) lay near where McCoy's Creek debouches into the St. Johns, between the Florida Times-Union building on the west and the Madison Chemical Company (home of "666" cold medicine) on the east.
+The northern approaches of the two bridges (illustrated below and at right) lay near where McCoy's Creek debouches into the St. Johns, between the Florida Times-Union building on the west and the Madison Chemical Company (home of "666" cold medicine) on the east; which is now gone.
 The approach to the Acosta bridge was a T-shaped viaduct, the west arm of which rose over the approach to the FEC bridge.
 That arm is just visible in the photo below; it is the line just to the right of the copyright notice.
 At the T was a single stoplight controlling automotive traffic onto the Acosta bridge.
 The top of Jacksonville Terminal is visible on the horizon, above the roof of the Florida Times-Union, directly above the first "W" in the photo and just to the right of the rightmost airconditioning unit on the roof of the Times-Union; the grey line is two of the three gables in the building, and the two black dots are two of the three great arched windows along the front.

 The southern approaches lay between the Prudential Insurance complex to the west and the children's museum to the east.
 When the bridge was built, the Prudential complex was still marshland, arcing from the FEC mainline down to Gary Street (just south of the freeway feeding Interstate 10 over the Fuller Warren bridge), where the author lived the first six years of his life.